knpuniversity/symfony/knpu/extra-doctrine-collections/customizing-prototype.md

 # Customizing the Collection Form Prototype

-There's one *glaring* problem with our form that I promised we would fix: when we click "Add Another Scientist"... well, it doesn't look right!.
+There's still one *ugly* problem with our form, and I promised we would fix: when we click "Add Another Scientist"... well, it don't look right!.
 The new form should have the exact same styling as the existing ones.

 ## Customizing the Prototype!

 Why does it look different, anyways?
 Remember the `data-prototype` attribute?
-By calling `form_widget`, this renders a blank `genusScientist` form... by using the *default* Symfony styling.
+By calling `form_widget`, this renders a blank `GenusScientist` form... by using the *default* Symfony styling.
 But when we render the *existing* embedded forms, we wrap them in all kinds of cool markup.
-What we *really* want is to somehow make the `data-prototype` attribute use the markup that's inside the `for` statement.
+What we *really* want is to somehow make the `data-prototype` attribute use the markup that we wrote inside the `for` statement.

 How?
-Well, there are at least two ways of doing it.
-I'm going to show you the less-official and - in my opinion - easier way!
+Well, there are at least two ways of doing it, and I'm going to show you the less-official and - in my opinion - easier way!

 Head to the top of the file and add a *macro* called `printGenusScientistRow` that accepts a `genusScientistForm` argument.
-If you haven't seen a macro before in Twig, it's basically a function that you can create right inside Twig.
+If you haven't seen a macro before in Twig, it's basically a function that you create right inside Twig.
 It's really handy when you have some markup that you don't want to repeat over and over again.

 Next, scroll down to the scientists area and copy everything inside the `for` statement.